chirinosky/dotfiles/README.md

 ```

 ## DISCLAIMER ##
-This has only been tested on Kali Linux
+This has only been tested on Kali Linux and Parrot OS

 ## TODO ##
 Add heavily-used git repos
+Add Mac support